zhiweigong75/zhiweigong75.github.io/content/authors/admin/_index.md

 ## About Me

+I am currently a First-year Ph.D. student studying Artificial Intelligence in School of Computing and Information at University of Pittsburgh, advised by [Prof. Shandong Wu](https://www.aimi.pitt.edu/people/shandong-wu-phd).

-I am currently a First-year Ph.D. student professor of artificial intelligence at the Stanford AI Lab.
+professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.